keshwans/access-robot/ProjectProposal.md

 ## The Problem

-Our project aims to build an accessible, low-cost experimentation platform for programming and robotics for kids.
+Our project aims to build an accessible, low-cost experimentation platform that introduces programming and robotics to kids.

 Software to teach kids to program exists but not in combination with hardware/robotics.
 In surveying the Google Play store, we could find no such combination.
 Existing software resources: